bilalahmed589/TechnicalTest/README.md

 # TechnicalTest - Problem 2
-Note : This is done on java using IDE "eclipse neon"
+Note : This test is done in java using IDE "eclipse neon"

 A .
 This example is done in Java using eclipse neon.
 There are mainly three classes